 The radio ministry begins, and each Sunday a service is broadcasted on WPEN.

 To accommodate the victims of The Great Depression, the board purchases a building at 1120 Vine Street to house more people in need.

-In the 1930s the Board purchased a building at 1120-22 Vine Street in order to sleep people and in 1942, the Mission moved to 6th and Vine.
-This building contained 800 beds and was the largest gospel rescue mission on the East Coast.
-Other features included a chapel, an industrial work area, a shelter, a playground for neighborhood children, and a thrift store for families.
+The Mission moved to 6th and Vine streets.
+This building contained 800 beds, and became the largest gospel rescue mission on the East Coast.
+Other features included a chapel, an industrial work area, a playground for neighborhood children, and a thrift store for families.

-The building at 6th & Vine was closed in 1973 to make way for city improvements and the construction of the Vine Street Expressway.
+The building at 6th and Vine streets closed to make way for city improvements and the construction of the Vine Street Expressway.
 At that time, the Mission moved to its current location at 302 N. 13th Street.